 Whereas everyone in the world could have an equal share of real assets like land, a financial asset is only created by creating debt and so financial assets can never be equally distributed.
 Someone has to owe someone else.

 A better measure of debt would explicitly address the distribution of debt.
 Median debt/GDP is one such measure, but nobody will really know exactly how useful it is until we start collecting the data.
+There has hardly been any attempt to measure the distribution of assets and liabilities for households.
 It could be important because, as Robert Schiller says, inequality leads to debt which could contribute to economic crisis:

 A 2015 study published in The American Economic Review by Michael Kumhof of the Bank of England, Romain Rancière of the International Monetary Fund and Pablo Winant of the Bank of England found that both the Great Depression of the 1930s and the Great Recession of 2007-9 had their origins, in part, in rising inequality.

 Both were accompanied by increases in borrowing by low- to middle-income people, who tried to maintain their standards of living.
 High-income people, described by the authors as desiring wealth for its own sake, did the lending.